Finally (CeCe Peniston song): Critical reception

-J.D.
-Considine from The Baltimore Sun felt the song "is a delightful surprise, marrying a muscular, insinuating groove to Peniston's soulful, insistent vocals."
-Larry Flick from Billboard complimented it as "a delicious peak-hour houser that is in a vein similar to Alison Limerick's "Where Love Lives".
+Upon the release, J.D.
+Considine from The Baltimore Sun praised the song as "a delightful surprise, marrying a muscular, insinuating groove to Peniston's soulful, insistent vocals."
+Larry Flick from Billboard magazine complimented it as "a delicious peak-hour houser that is in a vein similar to Alison Limerick's 'Where Love Lives'.
 Peniston wraps her lovely alto around a hook that seeps into the brain and body and never lets go."
 He also remarked that Peniston "proves her potential as a future diva on this brain-embedding, spine-stirring house anthem."
 Amy Linden from Entertainment Weekly commented, "The slammin’ house/pop single of the moment?
-It's CeCe Peniston's "Finally," and its sheer joy and verve."
+It's CeCe Peniston's 'Finally,' and its sheer joy and verve."
 She explained further, "Grooving in the fabulousness of her newfound Mr. Right, and sorta amazed that it all happened, she wails deliciously, making you believe that true love will conquer all and that someday your prince (or princess) will come."
 Dave Sholin from the Gavin Report described it as a "bright and infectious" debut release and concluded, "I had a preview of this song back in July and have been in love with it ever since!"
 Dennis Hunt from Los Angeles Times viewed it as "lively".

 Pan-European magazine Music & Media stated that "this newcomer gives further evidence that dance is still developing into a more song-oriented direction.
-The violins give the tune the ambiance of "Backstabbers" by the O'Jays."
-Andy Beevers from Music Week complimented it as an "extremely classy and catchy garage-styled debut".
+The violins give the tune the ambiance of 'Backstabbers' by the O'Jays."
+Andy Beevers from Music Week complimented it as an "extremely classy and catchy garage-styled debut", naming it Pick of the Week in the category of Dance.
 A reviewer from People Magazine felt that it's "overflowing with verve and loaded up with joyous girlie glee", noting the "ecstatic, beat-heavy power" of the track.
-James Hamilton from the RM Dance Update labeled it as "cheerful wailing" and a "ex-Miss America's catchy Crystal Waters-type US pop smash".
+James Hamilton from the Record Mirror Dance Update labeled it as "cheerful wailing" and a "ex–Miss America's catchy Crystal Waters–type US pop smash" in his weekly dance column.
 Adam Higginbotham from Select declared "Finally" as "a superb slice of feel-good pop music.
-From its bassline – purloined from Ce Ce (no relation) Rogers' classic garage tune 'Someday' — to the inanely cheery lyrics."
+From its bassline – purloined from Ce Ce (no relation) Rogers' classic garage tune 'Someday' – to the inanely cheery lyrics."
 Tom Doyle from Smash Hits viewed it as a "rousing house song".
-Steve Pick from St. Louis Post-Dispatch wrote that "this is a catchy disco number, building energy through repetition of the simple hookline and a solid bass/drum throb.
+Steve Pick from St. Louis Post-Dispatch wrote, "This is a catchy disco number, building energy through repetition of the simple hookline and a solid bass/drum throb.
 Get on the dance floor to this one, and you'll move."